mapflat/func-patterns-for-oo-minds/slides/slide.md

+# Monocle

+* Read/write lenses on case classes
-# Play JSON
+  - Less concise than e.g. Play JSON

-* Nice DSL
-* Comprehensible documentation and source code
-* Integrates well with type system
+  - Easier to customise and build on
+* Macros for lens generation

 Issues:

-* Slices possible, but trickier than JsonPath
+* Couldn't get @Lenses case class decorator to work
+* Argonaut + Monocle has really good looking JSON lens integration
+  - Failed to get it to work